Pages

 • Basic Sewing Supplies: scissors, needles, pins and thread

 During our workshop, we spent the first twenty minutes in the galleries, soaking in Ms. Bendolph’s designs and imagining our own circle of inspiration.
-At home, check out the Gees Bend, AL quilts and their color blocks.
-Check out Paul Klee, my other go to, for great fabric designs.
+Look through the hoop as a window.
+What colors and shapes bring you the most joy?

 Hints: